IAmEyad/IAmEyad.github.io/about.md

 layout: about
 ---

 I'm Eyad (E-add), a 23 year old Software Engineer.
 I enjoy creating new things, and coming up with solutions to difficult problems.
 I currently work as a DevOps engineer, automating the boring stuff so we can spend more time on what's fun, but in my free time I simply go where the wind takes me.
-I'm always up for a challenge, and willing to learn new things!
+I'm always up for a challenge, and always willing to learn new things!
 ### Where I've worked

 - Software Engineer @ Northrop Grumman August 2020 - Present